learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

 ## The idea

-The idea behind Support Vector Machines (also referred to as SVMs) is that we perform classification by finding the seperation line or (in higher dimensions) "hyperplane" that best differates between two classes.
-Because we're talking about lines and hyperplanes, it's always easiest to explain this idea by looking at a visual example.
+The idea behind Support Vector Machines (also referred to as SVMs) is that you perform classification by finding the separation line or (in higher dimensions) "hyperplane" that maximizes the distance between two classes.
+With this, taking a look at the concept visually helps make sense of the process.

-Imagine we have a data set containing 2 classes (denoted by blue dots and and 2 features.
+Imagine you have a data set containing 2 classes:

 ![title](images/SVM_1.png)

-We want to find a hyperplane or "decision boundary" that divides one class from the other.
+In SVM, you want to find a hyperplane or "decision boundary" that divides one class from the other.
 Which one works best?

 ![title](images/SVM_3.png)